Skip to content Skip to footer

 Here are some of the communities people are already organising in: Charities, Faith, Health, LGBTQI+, Local Government, Schools, Sports, Events, Unions and Universities.

-Once you’ve decided which community you can have an impact on, it’s time to pick an organisation in that community to target
+Once you’ve decided which community you can have an impact on, it’s time to pick an organisation in that community to target.
+You can find information on who lots of organisations bank with on our map tool

-Some organisations have complex banking arrangements and will be hard to move.
-Starting with easier targets is a good way to build momentum in your community.
+Some organisations, especially larger ones, have complex banking arrangements and will be harder to move.
+Starting with easier targets is a good way to build momentum in your community, but you should not be afraid to try and shift a more difficult target – with a good strategy and enough collective power, even large organisations are moveable!

-Some groups might be up for becoming proactively involved in your campaign and you could co-organise events.
-For other groups, fossil banks may not be a priority but they do reject them in principle so they may be up for signing a letter or promoting your actions.
+Some groups might be up for becoming proactively involved in your campaign and you could co-organise events and actions.
+For other groups, banks may not be a priority but they do reject them in principle so they may be up for signing a letter or promoting your actions.

 The larger and more diverse your coalition, the more convincing it will be.
-So keep on adding new voices along the way.
+So keep on adding new voices along the way, with the understanding that our struggles are all linked.

 Top Tip: Showcase similar organisations that have already moved.

-A straightforward way of gaining attention for your campaign is to host a picket outside their main office or building.
-This could be as simple as holding a couple of banners and placards.
+Consider getting out, in person, so that your target organisation notices your campaign.
+A simple way of doing this is to host a picket or protest outside their main office or building.
+This could be as simple as holding a couple of banners and placards!

 Running a creative protest is a great way to get some local media attention.
 It doesn’t have to be a big action – it could be something simple.